No-CQRT/Binary_clock/README.md

 ## Commands

-If you have connect the physical buttons, you can change color, brightness and time zone in a click (cycling).
+If you have connected the physical buttons, you can change color, brightness and time zone in a click (cycling).
 Or you can connect via serial console (also via web installer) and type:
 ```
 ccolor